greglook/puget/README.md

 will throw an exception for types with no defined representation.
 Finally, a function may be provided which will be passed the current printer and the unknown value to render.

-## Further Customization

-Puget's printing is controlled by a map of options which include print width, sorting mode, color scheme and style, whether to print metadata, etc. The default options are held in the dynamic var `puget.printer/*options*`.
-This can be bound with the `with-options` macro for convenience, or a map can be passed directly into Puget's print functions to override the defaults.

-These options are used to construct a printer record, which is either the `PrettyPrinter` or `CanonicalPrinter`.
-The printers can be used directly to render values with `render-out` or `render-str` if maximal repeatability is desired.

 ## License